There are no fans at the U.S. Open. Unless you count the players in the suites.

-Then, there are the stadium's 80 luxury suites, afforded to the event's corporate sponsors for an average of $500,000 for the fortnight, where crisply dressed elites flock and champagne flows.
+Then there are the stadium’s 80 luxury suites, afforded to the event’s corporate sponsors for an average of $500,000 for the fortnight, where crisply dressed elites flock and champagne flows.
 Except for this year.

-With no fans allowed at the 2020 U.S. Open due to the novel coronavirus pandemic, the players have taken over.
+With no fans allowed at the 2020 U.S. Open because of the novel coronavirus pandemic, the players have taken over.

 The U.S. Tennis Association converted 67 suites for personal use by the 32 seeded players (and their teams) in the men’s and women’s events and three past champions — Andy Murray, Venus Williams and Kim Clijsters.
 And they are getting heavy use.
-When Murray battled Yoshitiho Nishioka for his first match at a major since January 2019 on Tuesday, the only people watching in person were his peers.
+When Murray battled Yoshitiho Nishioka on Tuesday for his first match at a major since January 2019, just about the only people watching in person were his peers.
 Sofia Kenin came out, as did Dominic Thiem.
 Grigor Dimitrov and Felix Auger-Aliassime were there.
-Naomi Osaka stopped by, apparently stressed out watching two of her favorites play each other, and Arthur Ashe Stadium suddenly looked more like the locker room than tennis’s largest stadium.
+Naomi Osaka stopped by, apparently stressed out watching two of her favorites play each other, and Arthur Ashe Stadium suddenly looked more like the locker room than tennis’s largest venue.

 “I just enjoy watching tennis,” said Clijsters, who took in matches before she lost her first-round match Tuesday.
 “I enjoy the sport.
 Obviously, it’s fun when you get to go to a stadium and watch Serena play, you get to go to a stadium and it’s empty and Novak Djokovic is playing.”